Passive smoking: Tobacco industry response

 Citing the tobacco industry's production of biased research and efforts to undermine scientific findings, the 2006 U.S. Surgeon General's report concluded that the industry had "attempted to sustain controversy even as the scientific community reached consensus... industry documents indicate that the tobacco industry has engaged in widespread activities... that have gone beyond the bounds of accepted scientific practice."
 The U.S. District Court, in U.S.A. v.
-Philip Morris et al., found that "...despite their internal acknowledgment of the hazards of secondhand smoke, Defendants have fraudulently denied that ETS causes disease."
+Philip Morris et al., found that "...despite their internal acknowledgment of the hazards of passive smoke, Defendants have fraudulently denied that ETS causes disease."

 Position of major tobacco companies

-The positions of major tobacco companies on the issue of secondhand smoke is somewhat varied.
-In general, tobacco companies have continued to focus on questioning the methodology of studies showing that secondhand smoke is harmful.
-Some (such as British American Tobacco and Philip Morris) acknowledge the medical consensus that secondhand smoke carries health risks, while others continue to assert that the evidence is inconclusive.
+The positions of major tobacco companies on the issue of passive smoke is somewhat varied.
+In general, tobacco companies have continued to focus on questioning the methodology of studies showing that passive smoke is harmful.
+Some (such as British American Tobacco and Philip Morris) acknowledge the medical consensus that passive smoke carries health risks, while others continue to assert that the evidence is inconclusive.
 Several tobacco companies advocate the creation of smoke-free areas within public buildings as an alternative to comprehensive smoke-free laws.